A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Axiomatic Presentation of the Diagrammatic Perturbation Method

-\item Construct the dressed diagrams in \!\tikzpic{-11}{figsv5_small/notation/K_small_dressed_h.pdf} and \tikzpic{-11}{figsv5_small/notation/eta_dressed_small.pdf} stemming from the diagrams already constructed.
-Specifically, the dressed off-resonant excitation, expanded by \cref{eq:eta-dressed-3}, depends on \!\tikzpic{-11}{figsv5_small/notation/K_small_dressed_h.pdf} while the dressed off-resonant excitation, expanded by \cref{eq:dressed-osc-4}, depends on \tikzpic{-11}{figsv5_small/notation/eta_dressed_small.pdf}.
-When computing these dressed excitations in a dressed diagram, the diagrams constituting \!\tikzpic{-11}{figsv5_small/notation/K_small_dressed_h.pdf} and \tikzpic{-11}{figsv5_small/notation/eta_dressed_small.pdf} should be considered as those already constructed from the previous steps.
-Evaluate the resulting dressed diagrams following the prescription in \cref{subsec:dressing,subsec:dressing-osc,subsec:canonicity}.
+\item Construct the dressed diagrams in \!\tikzpic{-11}{figsv6_small/notation/K_small_h.pdf} and \tikzpic{-11}{figsv6_small/notation/eta_small.pdf} stemming from the diagrams already constructed.
+Specifically, the dressed off-resonant excitation, expanded by \cref{eq:eta-dressed-3}, depends on \!\tikzpic{-11}{figsv6_small/notation/K_small_h.pdf} while the dressed resonant excitation, expanded by \cref{eq:dressed-osc-4}, depends on \tikzpic{-11}{figsv6_small/notation/eta_small.pdf}.
+When computing these dressed excitations in a dressed diagram, the diagrams constituting \!\tikzpic{-11}{figsv6_small/notation/K_small_h.pdf} and \tikzpic{-11}{figsv6_small/notation/eta_small.pdf} should be considered as those already constructed from the previous steps.
+Evaluate the resulting dressed diagrams following the prescription in \cref{subsec:dressing,subsec:dressing-osc}.

-\item Repeat Step 8 until all unique diagrams of the desired order are constructed and evaluated. \end{enumerate} We remark that Steps 7-9 contains iterative elaborations of the dressed off-resonant excitation and resonant excitation with the set of constructed diagrams constituting \!\tikzpic{-11}{figsv5_small/notation/K_small_dressed_h.pdf} and \tikzpic{-11}{figsv5_small/notation/eta_dressed_small.pdf}, while each round of elaboration updates the constructed set itself.
+\item Repeat Step 8 until all unique diagrams of the desired order are constructed and evaluated. \end{enumerate}

+We remark that Steps 7-9 contains iterative elaborations of the dressed off-resonant excitation and resonant excitation with the set of constructed diagrams constituting \!\tikzpic{-11}{figsv6_small/notation/K_small_h.pdf} and \tikzpic{-11}{figsv6_small/notation/eta_small.pdf}, while each round of elaboration updates the constructed set itself.
 It is also possible to avoid the iterative procedure completely by further exploiting the graphical structure behind dressed diagrams.
 We discuss this and other tricks facilitating code implementation in \cite{qhb2022}, an open-source program to compute the effective Hamiltonian based on the diagrammatic method developed in this work.